Kabusecha

 Cold infusion

-Like our Senchas, the Kabusecha is particularly suitable for cold preparation: simply pour the same amount of Kabusecha with cold water and infuse for 5-10 minutes.
-Ready is the delicious refreshment.
-Our tutorial video below shows you this simple and mega refreshing preparation method.
+Like our Senchas, Kabusecha is particularly suitable for cold brewing: simply pour cold water over the same amount of Kabusecha and leave to infuse for 5-10 minutes.
+The delicious refreshment is ready.
+Our tutorial video below shows you this simple and super refreshing preparation method.

 Storage